Coconut oil has been blowing our minds in the last decade. Dry skin? Coconut oil. Need a quick hair treatment? Coconut oil. Morning

 Endocrine/Metabolic System Support

-Speaking of internal benefits, coconut oil also benefits the endocrine and metabolic systems.
+Speaking of internal benefits, coconut oil for dogs also benefits the endocrine and metabolic systems.
 Coconut oil helps regulate and balance insulin which therefore helps prevent and/or control diabetes.
 Coconut oil also promotes normal thyroid function, increases energy, and aids in body weight management.

 Studies show that coconut oil helps build strong bones.
 Additionally, coconut oil for dogs eases inflammation and can ease arthritis discomfort.